casey/degenerate/README.md

 <br>

-Degenerate is an programmable generative art engine that runs in the browser and that can be programmed with JavaScript.
+Degenerate is an programmable generative art engine that runs in the browser that can be programmed with JavaScript.
 It is deployed at [degenerate.computer](https://degenerate.computer).

 ## Quick Start

 - Go to https://degenerate.computer

-- Paste this code into the page:
+- Paste this code into the text area:
   ```
 computer.rotateColor('green', 0.05);
 computer.circle();